fairlearn/fairlearn/docs/user_guide/assessment.rst

 :math:`\P[f(X) \geq z \given A=a] = \P[f(X) \geq z] \quad \forall a, z`.
 :footcite:`agarwal2019fair` Another way to think of demographic parity in a regression scenario is to compare the average predicted value across groups.
-Note that in the Faiurlearn API, :method:`fairlearn.metrics.demographic_parity_difference` is only defined for classification.
+Note that in the Faiurlearn API, :func:`fairlearn.metrics.demographic_parity_difference` is only defined for classification.

 .. note::